 It is the first time Nevada has hosted a Super Bowl, but you can bet the Las Vegas area will put on a show for the ages.

-Let’s take a closer look at the finer details for Super Bowl LVI, including the Super Bowl start time, where to watch the epic showdown and more information surrounding the next battle for the Lombardi Trophy.
+Let’s take a closer look at the finer details for Super Bowl LVIII, including the Super Bowl start time, where to watch the epic showdown, and more information surrounding the next battle for the Lombardi Trophy.

 - Time: The Super Bowl start time is approximately 6:30 PM EST

-The 6:30 PM EST Super Bowl LV start time is somewhat misleading, as games usually start about 20 minutes after that.
-Typically, broadcasts switch off between the three main networks (CBS, NBC and Fox).
-Last season saw CBS air Super Bowl LV with Jim Nantz and Tony Romo getting the call.
+The 6:30 PM EST Super Bowl start time is somewhat misleading, as games usually start about 20 minutes after that, thanks to various delays.
+Typically, broadcasts switch off between the three main networks (CBS, NBC, and Fox).
+Last season saw FOX air Super Bowl LVII with Kevin Burkhardt and Greg Olsen getting the call.

-Super Bowl LVI odds, snapshot of top contenders
+Super Bowl LVIII odds, snapshot of top contenders

 Here’s a look at the latest Super Bowl lines, courtesy of DraftKings: